Technology-Notes/lukesampson-scoop-wiki/Persistent-data.md

 Directories and files can be added to the `persist` definition inside the app manifest.
 Persist data is linked from the installed application directory to the data directory with directory conjunctions or hard links.

-During the installation any persistent data is copied into the data directory and linked to.
+During the installation, any persistent data is copied into the data directory and linked to.

 ### Definition
 The `persist` definition can be a string if only one item is needed or an array for multiple items.

-Optionally a item can have a different name inside the data directory
+Optionally an item can have a different name inside the data directory
 ``` json
 {
     "persist": [